14 Signs of Psychological and Emotional Manipulation

 It is important to distinguish healthy social influence from psychological manipulation.
 Healthy social influence occurs between most people, and is part of the give and take of constructive relationships.
 In psychological manipulation, one person is used for the benefit of another.
 The manipulator deliberately creates an imbalance of power, and exploits the victim to serve his or her agenda.

-Below is a list of fourteen “tricks” manipulative people often use to coerce others into a position of disadvantage, excerpted from by book (click on link): “How to Successfully Handle Manipulative People”.
+Below is a list of fourteen “tricks” manipulative people often use to coerce others into a position of disadvantage, with references from by books (click on links): “How to Successfully Handle Manipulative People” and “A Practical Guide for Manipulators to Change Towards the Higher Self”.
 This is not meant to be an exhaustive list, but rather a compilation of subtle as well as strident examples of coercion.
 Not everyone who acts in the following manners may be deliberately trying to manipulate you.
 Some people simply have very poor habits.
 Regardless, it’s important to recognize these behaviors in situations where your rights, interests and safety are at stake.

 1. Home Court Advantage